UPPMAX/naiss_file_transfer_course/docs/reflections/20250905/README.md

   It encourages the students to try out of things and interact with other students to first figure out solutions among themselves before the teachers step in to solve.
 I like the course.

+## Notes

+- BC will look into adding compression as extra material in the regular sessions.
+  RB will add compression in the `rsync` session.
+- BC will add archiving to `scp` as an extra optional exercise.

+- Not all users could use FileZilla, as they were not allowed to install it by their IT department

+- Not all users could use MobaXterm, so no command-line tools at all.
+- PowerShell works sometime well
+- `pscp` is a tool that may work too
+- `rsync` does not work on Windows

+- [ ] BC: remind learners to do the prerequisites early
+- [ ] RB: mention to use WinSCP if FileZilla cannot in prerequisites
+- [ ] RB: mention each prerequisite that not installing it is OK;
+  one then has to skip the session :-)